-- (i) The Board shall ensure that: - a. the statutory and general rights of a shareholder are protected at all times; - b. all shareholders are treated equally and that no shareholder is given preferential treatment or superior access to information or other materials; - c. minority shareholders are treated fairly at all times and are sufficiently protected from abusive actions of majority shareholders; and

-- d. the company promptly and securely provides shareholders with documentary evidence of ownership interest in the company, including share certificates, dividend warrants and related instruments; - e. that all shareholders have access to the company's financials as per the applicable legislation.
+- (i) The Board shall ensure that: - a. the statutory and general rights of shareholders are protected at all times; - b. all shareholders are treated equitably; - c. minority shareholders are treated fairly at all times and are sufficiently protected from abusive actions of majority shareholders; and - d. the company promptly and securely provides shareholders with documentary evidence of ownership interest in the company, including share certificates, dividend warrants and related instruments; - e. that all shareholders have access to the company's financials as per the applicable legislation and any other pertinent information. - f.
+Shareholders be informed that they may vote in person or by proxy